alanng10/class-lang/Docue/Article/Single/a.md

 Single output and input of lang elements has class, same as Class Lang.

+Single builtin Int is 60 bits, same as Class Lang.
+Builtin Int value is stored in ref holder ref value.
+Builtin Bool value is stored in ref holder ref value.
+Ref is 64 bits, same as Class Lang.

 Single memory management is manual memory management.
 Single NewOperate and ShareOperate memory allocation does not have auto delete.